nsrr/shhs-documentation/pages/3-dataset-introduction.md

 ## Structure of the Dataset

-The dataset is broken down into four (4) files that correspond to the main SHHS encounters:
+The dataset is broken down into five (5) files that correspond to the main SHHS encounters:

 1. `shhs1` (Visit 1) -- the baseline clinic visit and polysomnogram performed between 1995 and 1998
 	- 5,804 rows, down from the original 6,441 due to data sharing rules on certain cohorts and subjects